top of page

 When you stop chasing how someone makes you feel and start honoring how you feel within yourself, you become unavailable for love bombing — and fully available for real love.

+Because real love doesn’t overwhelm you.
 It meets you where you are — and grows with you from there.
-If it’s not that… do you really want it???
+If it’s not that… do you really want it?

-Remember to love yourself first and foremost and then it’s easy to allow somebody else to love you.
+Remember to love yourself first and foremost, and then it’s easy to allow somebody else to love you.

 Three things last forever… Faith, Hope, & Love.